mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Git Messages (Stretch Challenge)
 --------------------------------

-In all cases, I learned what edit conflicts look like and how to steer clear of them.
+In all cases, I learned what edit conflicts look like and how best to steer clear of them.

 Figure 1: